Services for Persons with Disabilities

 Retrieval of items from the Library’s shelves

 Please provide a list of call numbers to the staff at the Circulation Desk or the Accessibility Services Librarian.
-Depending on timing and staff availability, retrieval may be immediate, or take up to 24 hours.

 Renewal of Books